HaolinTang/CMSC516_Advanced_NLP_NER/README.md

 Before running our codes, you have to first download the dataset and load it to your Google Colab.
 - NER on resumes using CRF.
 - NER on resumes using spaCy.
-- NER on resumes using Bert.
+- NER on resumes using BERT.

 * **Run in Local System:**
     - Install Andconda (See [Installation Guide](https://docs.continuum.io/anaconda/install/))